 4) Verify/get more accurate data

 Waste audits can help verify data provided by the hauler, which is important for operations and billing.
 Incorrect data can lead to unnecessary fees.
 Accurate data is also key to conducting a waste removal RFP when it is time to renegotiate contracts.

 5) Meet certification standards

 Waste audits are part of the requirements for various certification standards like LEED.
 For example, a review of 100% of the ongoing waste stream is necessary to comply with the requirements of LEED for Existing Buildings Operations & Maintenance v2009 or higher.

-6) Waste audits are required for certain regulatory compliance and reporting purposes
+6) Fulfill requirements for certain regulatory compliance and reporting purposes

-You may need data from waste audits to complete reporting to put you in regulatory compliance, or you may require the information for your CSR or GRI reporting needs.
+You may need data from audits to complete reporting to put you in regulatory compliance, or you may require the information for your CSR or GRI reporting needs.

 - More about waste audits and assessments